7thsense/seventhsense/app/_posts/2016-01-19-show-up-and-add-value.md

 The saving grace - the demo, as expected, exceeded expectations and I was super impressed with their technology.
 Value-add all the way.
 The company had thrown a Hail Mary pass to a wide open receiver when I state, &quot;we can bypass a canned trial.
 Can you just send me the details on how to sign up?&quot;  The reps response, &quot;Of course and really want to continue to hear your feedback…&quot;  Then, crickets for over two weeks.

 More often than not, you have just three strikes so you must always be pro-active, respectful and knowledgeable about how your product creates value to gain a new customer.
 Not following up with me for two weeks was strike FOUR (and finishing the mixed metaphor - the Hail Mary was dropped).
-I eventually signed up with one of their competitors,  Which led me to this post to remind every hot start-up or seasoned organization that getting a new customer is a journey and to &quot;Show Up, Dont&apos;t be a Di*k and Add Value&quot;.
+I eventually signed up with one of their competitors,  Which led me to this post to remind every hot start-up or seasoned organization that getting a new customer is a journey and to &quot;Show Up, Don&apos;t be a Di*k and Add Value&quot;.
 Cause we all have options out there in world.

 P.S. - Hubspot Sidekick for Business is Amazing!
 Thanks &lt;un-named&gt; for pushing me to them.